appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 ## Access selected date

-To access the date selected by the user in a Datepicker widget, you can use the `formattedDate` or `selectedDate` binding property in your widget bindings or JavaScript functions.
+To access the date selected by the user in a Datepicker widget, you can use the `formattedDate` or `selectedDate` reference property in your widget bindings or JavaScript functions.

 * The **`formattedDate`** property contains the formatted date value currently selected within the Datepicker widget.
 This value changes if the default value is updated or if the user inputs a new value.
-The format of the date depends on the `dateFormat` property that's set for the widget.
+The format of the date depends on the **Date Format** property that's set for the widget.
 * The **`selectedDate`** property contains the ISO date string selected in the Datepicker widget.
 This value also changes if the default value is updated or if the user inputs a new value.
 The date is represented in the following format: YYYY-MM-DDTHH:mm:ss.sssZ, where Z represents the time zone offset from UTC.
 ---
 **Example**: lets take the same users example, if you want to update the date of birth, you can create a new query called `updateDob` with an SQL statement like: